Ken Page: Career

 Page began his career in the chorus of the Muny outdoor theater in St. Louis.
 After making his Broadway debut in The Wiz, he played Nicely-Nicely Johnson in the all-black revival of Guys and Dolls (Theatre World Award).
 He was then featured in the original cast of the Fats Waller musical revue, Ain't Misbehavin' (Drama Desk Award), a role he reprised in the 1982 television broadcast.
 He also returned to the show in its 1988 Broadway revival.

 In 1982, Page played Old Deuteronomy in Cats, returning to the part in the 1998 video release.
 He also played God twice, in Randy Newman's Faust at La Jolla Playhouse and Goodman Theatre and in Stephen Schwartz's Children of Eden (West End).
 He frequently acted in shows at The Muny, with appearances including Jesus Christ Superstar, Aida, The Wizard of Oz, Les Misérables, My One and Only, and Little Shop of Horrors.

 Besides The Nightmare Before Christmas, Page's major film credits included All Dogs Go to Heaven and Torch Song Trilogy, as well as Dreamgirls.
 His TV credits included guest roles on shows such as Charmed and Touched by an Angel, as well as various films and specials.

 In later years, Page developed and performed his cabaret-singer show, Page by Page, and directed various regional and touring productions.
 He was the voice of the notorious talking plant Audrey II in the Muny's production of Little Shop of Horrors.
 He also reprised the role of Old Deuteronomy in the Lubbock Moonlight Musicals production of Cats in Lubbock, Texas.

 Page regularly reprised his role as Oogie Boogie in several other Disney productions such as the fireworks display HalloWishes at Walt Disney World's Magic Kingdom, its sister show, Halloween Screams at Disneyland, the Haunted Mansion Holiday (also at Disneyland), the Hocus Pocus Villain Spelltacular (at Magic Kingdom) and subsequent video games including The Nightmare Before Christmas: The Pumpkin King, The Nightmare Before Christmas: Oogie's Revenge and the Kingdom Hearts series.

-Personal life and death
+Personal life

-Page once explained: "I'm not closeted, never have been to my knowledge.
+In September 2012, Page explained to the St. Louis Magazine: "I'm not closeted, never have been to my knowledge.
 But 'gay' means so many different things to people."
 He advised others: "Be careful.
 I understand, believe me – because I fought for your label.
 But don't define yourself by the label you put on yourself."

+Death

 Page died in his sleep on September 30, 2024, at the age of 70, at his home in St. Louis.
+(Note: Attributed to multiple sources:)